helenyip2/Example-Tutorials/README.md

 * Initializing a local git repository in GitHub.
 * Pushing local git repository from Google Drive to GitHub.

-Generally, Terminal or Command Line needs to be used when cloning Github repositories or making a local git repository.
+Generally, Terminal or Command Line needs to be used when cloning GitHub repositories or making a local git repository.
 In this tutorial, we are going to be opening another Colaboratory notebook within your drive to utilize as your terminal.

 **Note**: repository is going to be shorten to repo from now on.